11 Web Application Security Best Practices You Need to Know

 Why care about your web app’s security?

-Everything that has access to the internet, can be hacked: from computers to small IoT devices with online connection.
-Because nowadays each smallest device tracks personal information, it’s a gateway for hackers to get sensitive data about millions of people.
-According to the Forrester, only three industries account for the largest amount of successful cyber attacks.
-They are:
+Everything that has access to the internet can be hacked, from computers to small IoT devices.
+And since even the smallest devices track personal information nowadays, they’re a gateway for hackers to get sensitive data about millions of people.
+According to Forrester, three sectors account for the majority of successful cyber attacks:

-These three sectors are the most popular among hackers, however, even if your web application or website is from another domain, it’s not a reason to relax.
-If your database stores information about your users, it’s reason enough to protect your software and eliminate any security issues.
+These sectors are the most popular among hackers; however, if your web application or website is in another domain, it’s not a reason to relax.
+If your database stores information about your users, that’s reason enough to protect your software and eliminate any security issues.

 According to Corero, a single DDoS attack can cost a company around $50,000 in lost revenue.
-The loss in case of a security breach is not only all the personal data of the users, but more importantly, their trust for the business.
-Lost trust leads to even more significant financial and reputational losses for the business.
+Losses in the case of a security breach include not only the personal data of your users but, more importantly, users’ trust in your business.
+And lost trust leads to even more significant financial and reputational losses.

-There are many types of cyberattacks that you can experience.
-Here are some of the most popular ones:
+There are many types of cyberattacks.
+Here are some of the most common:

 - SQL Injection